Mia-Finn/EDEN-Amelia-GE2/README.md

     }
 ```

 There are three types of small birds within each level that will bob up and down in their 'idle' state and I have used the UI system in Unity to display some details about each one so you know what you are looking at.
 There is also one big bird in each level that flies overhead.
+The big birds in each scene fly between two waypoints, the wings of the bird are made from the same code as the worms in the scene, so they can cometimes be a bit glitchy.
 Some of the small birds have a state machine script that has three states, idle, flee and chase.
 When the bird is not near the player or a worm it is in the 'idle' state, when the player approches the bird it will change to 'flee' and then back to 'idle' once the player has moved away.
 The bird will enter the 'chase' state when a worm gets close enough, in this state the bird will move towards the worm until it catches it.
+The state machine is still a bit buggy in the game as I didn't have enough time to fix it fully for the submission so I didn't want to apply it to all of the birds.
 (Code example below)

 ```C#
  if (Vector3.Distance(player.transform.position, bird.transform.position) > 5f)